Master of Science in Technology

 Studies supportive to Chemical Engineering (max.
 8 points)

-Your previous relevant studies in Chemistry, Chemical Engineering, Process Engineering, Wood Processing Technology, Environmental Technology or closely related are given points as follows:
+Your previous relevant studies in Chemistry, Chemical Engineering, Process Engineering, Wood Processing Technology, Environmental Technology or closely related:

 - 2 points = 24 - 39 ECTS credits